matecsaj/ebay_rest/README.md

         :param header (str or dict, optional) :
         Supply the name of the desired header record in ebay_rest.json or a dict with header credentials.
         Can omit when ebay_rest.json contains only one header record.

+        :param key_pair (str or dict, optional) :
+        Supply the name of the desired key_pair record in ebay_rest.json or a dict with key_pair credentials.
+        Can omit when ebay_rest.json contains only one key_pair record.
+This section is fully optional.
 ```

 Sample code.